Quicklist: Different Types of Coffee Drinks

-In Malaysia, a traditional coffee drink is Yuanyang, which is made with three parts black coffee, and seven parts milk tea.
-This mixture turns out to be the best of both worlds and is fairly versatile since it can be served either hot or cold.
+In Hong Kong, a traditional coffee drink is Yuanyang, which is made with three parts black coffee, and seven parts Hong Kong-style milk tea, which has British colonial roots.

-Mexican coffee makers use a stick of cinnamon and piloncillo (cane sugar) in the brewing of this drink.
-It is especially served in a clay mug, which is said to enhance all different flavors.
+Mexican coffee makers use a stick of cinnamon and piloncillo (cane sugar) in brewing this drink.
+It is especially served in a clay mug which is said to enhance all the different flavors.

-Pharisäer is an indulgent German drink made with a tempting mixture of coffee beans, sugar, rum, and often whipped cream and chocolate powder.
+Pharisäer is a German drink made with a mixture of coffee beans, sugar, rum, and often whipped cream and chocolate powder.